Rule of Law Conditionality Regulation: The Rule of Law Regulation's text

 Article 2 of the Regulation defines "rule of law" in light of Article 2 of TEU, and expands its definition by adding different layers that relate to different branches of government.
 For a democratic society in general, respect for the rule of law requires "a transparent, accountable, democratic, and pluralistic law-making process", in addition to "legal certainty" and "separation of powers".
 This aspect ensures checks-and-balances and does not allow for the concentration of power in a single entity.
 Particularly for the executive branch that possesses direct decision-making influence, rule of law denotes "prohibition of arbitrariness", so as to prevent partiality and corruption.
-For the judiciary, it requires "effective judicial protection, including access to justice, by independent and impartial courts; also as regards to fundamental rights; and non-discrimination and equality before the law".
+For the judiciary, it requires "effective judicial protection, including access to justice, by independent and impartial courts, also as regards fundamental rights; separation of powers; and non-discrimination and equality before the law".
 An effective and independent justice system is not only an important balance to the power of other branches of government, but it also safeguards individual freedom and rights.

 Article 3 describes the breaches of the rule of law that could be indicative in enforcing this regulation so as to protect the Budget, while Article 4 proceeds to elaborate on eight conditions that should be fulfilled through which a serious risk or an effective breach of the rule of law could be determined.

 Article 5 lists all of the measures that could be employed for protecting the Union's budget, Article 6 explains the procedure once any of the Article 4 conditions might have been fulfilled by a Member State.
 Lastly, Article 7 of the Regulation describes the measures for lifting the measures against a Member State.